 Introduction

-The Benevolent Fund was established by the British Association of Former United Nations Civil Servants (BAFUNCS) to help former employees of the United Nations and their spouses and dependants in cases of need, hardship or distress.
+The Benevolent Fund was established by the British Association of Former United Nations Civil Servants (BAFUNCS) to help former employees of the United Nations system and their spouses and dependants in cases of need, hardship or distress.
 The association is British and principally assists those living in the UK.
 The Fund is a Registered Charity No. 297524.

 Applications for grants or loans are considered by the Trustees of the Benevolent Fund, who aim to provide a prompt response.
 All requests are treated in utmost confidence.
-Given the variety of UN employment contracts now in use, the Trustees have broad discretion in determining eligibility.
+Given the variety of types of UN employment available , such as staff contracts, special service agreements and consultancies, the Trustees have broad discretion in determining eligibility.

 The Trustees are able to offer financial assistance to meet a wide range of needs and a list of the typical categories of requests that are considered is given in the BAFUNCS Benevolent Fund flyer at https://bafuncs.org/wp-content/uploads/2019/03/BBF-Flyer-updated-March-2019.pdf.
 The fund can only consider requests for one-off payments and is unable to cover on-going costs.
 Information on some sources of longer-term support is given at the end of the document.

-Guidance for completing the application form Former UN systememployees, their spouse and dependants are eligible to receive support from the Benevolent Fund.
+Guidance for completing the application form People who have previously worked for the UN system, as well as their spouses and dependants are eligible to receive support from the Benevolent Fund.
 If the applicant is a spouse or dependant they should provide information about the former UN employee under sections 2—4 and give that person’s name in section 6.
 Some scenarios are provided towards the end of this document to assist in completing the form.

 When making an application please provide as much information and supporting documentation as possible to assist the Trustees in making their decision about the request.